asarigul/asarigul-brokage-api/README.md

 ```
 Notes:
 - This is an admin-only end-point.
 Admin users have isAdmin = true flag in customer table.
-- a default admin account (username: admin, password: admin) created in dev profile on app startup.
-You can also use H2 console (localhost:8080/h2-console) to create/update users.
+- A default admin account (username: admin, password: adminpass) created in dev profile on app startup.
+Please see **About initial user(s) creation** section for details.

 ### List Orders
 ```
 GET /api/orders[?startDate=2025-04-01T08:00:00&endDate=2025-04-10T18:00:00]

 RETURNS:
+200 OK
 [
     {
         "id": 1,